-If you open up some of your favorite electronics, you’ll find they are multi-board systems, or multiple PCBs connected together with cables and ribbons.
-In the past, PCB design software has treated each board in the system individually without considering important circuit board design issues like power distribution and grounding, high-speed routing, mechanical assembly, and thermal demands.
+If you open up some of your favorite electronics, you’ll find they are multi-circuit boards systems or multiple PCBs connected together with cables and ribbons.
+In the past, circuit design software has treated each board in the system individually without considering important circuit board design issues like power distribution and grounding, high-speed routing, mechanical assembly, and thermal demands.

 For years the standard system design workflow has been to develop the individual PCB design, and then physically fit its prototype build into the full system mockup.
 With today’s complex designs offset by demands for reduced design schedules and budgets, the old workflow has become a logjam due to the time and expense of continual prototyping.
 Successful system design still requires working with all the boards together in order to verify their fit and connectivity.
 However, the question is, how can this be accomplished in a more timely and productive fashion?

 In the old days, you’d have to manually track connections between printed circuits boards in a multi-board system design with MCAD tools or by hand.
 Now, ECAD software can link the layout and schematic for each circuit board and apply design rules to each section.
 With the right design software, your standard routing and rules checking tools will be spread across each PCB in a multi-board system.
 This is how Altium Designer makes multi-PCB design easy and helps you build advanced electronics.